Choosing Dressage Tack for Your Horse

 - The bridle, including the bit and reins, enables precise communication between the rider’s hands and the horse’s mouth.

-- The snaffle bit provides direct contact with the horse’s mouth, allowing for clear aids and cues.
+- The snaffle bit provides direct contact with the horse’s mouth, allowing clear aids and cues.

-- The girth secures the saddle in place, preventing it from shifting during movements.
+- The girth secures the saddle, preventing it from shifting during movements.

 - A well-fitted saddle pad offers cushioning, absorbs sweat, and prevents friction or pressure points on the horse’s back.